cyruscsc/ai-notes/Artificial Intelligence/Knowledge/Propositional Logic/Propositional Logic.md

 ### Knowledge base

+- A set of propositions assumed to be true
 - A set of sentences known by a [[Knowledge#Knowledge-based agents|knowledge-based agent]]
 - This is knowledge that the AI is provided about the world in the form of propositional logic sentences that can be used to make additional inferences about the world